 The Depositary is paid a monthly periodic fee plus VAT for its services from the property of each Fund.
-The Depositary's fee is calculated, accrues and is payable in the same way as the ACD's annual management charge (except that the final accrual period in respect of the Depositary's remuneration shall end at the end of the day on which the final distribution in the winding-up of the Company shall be made or in the case of an approved scheme of amalgamation or reconstruction, on the effective date of that scheme).
+The Depositary's fee is calculated, accrues and is payable in the same way as the ACD's annual management charge (except that the final accrual period in respect of the in the case of an approved scheme of amalgamation or reconstruction, on the effective date of that scheme).